-Our client’s sales team obviously needed access to the website’s online ordering system, and the ability to raise orders on behalf of any one of the Debtors on their roster.
+Black Magic’s sales team obviously needed access to the website’s online ordering system, and the ability to raise orders on behalf of any one of the Debtors on their roster.

 Our client’s admin staff needed to be able to create orders for any debtor on their books.

-To facilitate all of this we had created a series of user roles in WordPress, and then working with Acclaim and our client, we had to ensure that there were flags in Exo that defined who was a “web customer” (those debtors who were allowed to order themselves) and which debtors who are passive (those who were not), who was a salesperson and which debtors fell into their stable.
+To facilitate all of this we had created a series of user roles in WordPress, and then working with Acclaim and BMT, we had to ensure that there were flags in Exo that defined who was a “web customer” (those debtors who were allowed to order themselves) and which debtors who are passive (those who were not), who was a salesperson and which debtors fell into their stable.
 (Salespeople were not allowed to see or create orders for Debtors outside of their jurisdiction).

 Initially, the plan was to import only New Zealand and Australian Debtors into the website, however this was later expanded to include those buying in US dollars and Euros.